ralphpina/ActivityMapper/README.md

 ***Testing:***

 Testing is famously difficult in Android.
-While this app is nowhere cutting age in this area, it is being tested.
+While this app is nowhere near cutting edge in this area, it is being tested.
 - Android Instrumentation testing using newer libraries and JUnit 4.
 - Android JUnit testing - not much of it.
 - While I have used Robolectric and Robotium in the past, and I am a big fan, I am not currently using them and instead using the stock tools provided by the Android team.